 - Sukanya Samriddhi Account (SSA)

-New interest rates on Post Office small savings schemes are fixed for the FY 2016-17.
-All these have a fixed locking period except post office savings accounts.
-You can find the current post office savings interest rates in the table below.
+Also, the new interest rates on post office schemes have a fixed locking period except post office savings accounts.
+You can find the current post office interest rates table below.

 |Savings Deposit (SD)||4.0%||Rs.
 20||NA|